joshjohanning/joshjohanning.github.io/_posts/2021-09-03-azure-devops-code-coverage.md

 This argument creates a `$(Agent.TempDirectory)/*/coverage.cobertura.xml` code coverage report file.
 This folder is default output folder since Azure DevOps adds `--results-directory /home/vsts/work/_temp` to the command.

 Next, we have to specifically add the `PublishCodeCoverageResults@1` task to publish the code coverage output to the pipeline.
-It seems like at least with my project, it produces 2 `coverage.cobertura.xml` files and that throws a warning in the pipeline, so that's I used `$(Agent.TempDirectory)/*/coverage.cobertura.xml` not `$(Agent.TempDirectory)/**/coverage.cobertura.xml`
+It seems like at least with my project, it produces 2 `coverage.cobertura.xml`{: .filepath} files and that throws a warning in the pipeline, so that's I used `$(Agent.TempDirectory)/*/coverage.cobertura.xml` not `$(Agent.TempDirectory)/**/coverage.cobertura.xml`

 ![duplicate code coverage reports](/assets/screenshots/2021-09-03-azure-devops-code-coverage/find-code-coverage.png){: .shadow }
 _Duplicate coverage.cobertura.xml code coverage results_